Annin History, Family Crest & Coats of Arms

 The surname Annin was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.

-Important Dates for the Annin family
+Early History of the Annin family

 This web page shows only a small excerpt of our Annin research.
 Another 87 words (6 lines of text) covering the years 1249, 1255, 1328, 1633, 1689, 1633, 1638 and 1651 are included under the topic Early Annin History in all our PDF Extended History products and printed products wherever possible.